jtcravey1991/the-a-team-project-2/README.md

 Back-end:
 - [Node.js](https://nodejs.org/en/) - used to design and start our application
 - [Express](https://expressjs.com/) - Node.js web framework the provides more features
+- [Charts.js](https://www.chartjs.org/) - used to create interactive charts to track by date

 HTML/CSS:
+- [Figma](https://www.figma.com/) - created the wireframe to help with design process
 - [Bootstrap](https://getbootstrap.com/) - CSS framework used
 - [handlebars](https://handlebarsjs.com/) - HTML templates used
 - [fontawesome](https://fontawesome.com/) - used for the icons